ropensci/rredlist/README.md

 > important note: [redlistr][] is a different package - not working with the IUCN Red List API

+> Note: there can sometimes be a discrepancy between what you get on the IUCN website and what
+> you get with this package; we don't know why, the IUCN API is not an open book.

 ## Citing the IUCN Red List API

 See <http://apiv3.iucnredlist.org/about>